Applies ToOutlook for Microsoft 365 Outlook 2024 Outlook 2021 Outlook 2019 Outlook 2016 Outlook on the web Outlook.com New Outlook for Windows

 4. When you've selected all the duplicates, press Delete or Ctrl+D.

-Delete a large number of duplicate contacts by using export and import
+Delete a large number of duplicate contacts by using export and import in classic Outlook

 If you have a large number of duplicate contacts, deleting the duplicates one by one can be tedious and time-consuming.
 The fastest way to delete a large number of duplicate contacts is to export them to a file, then import them into a new folder.
-To take advantage of the duplicate detection feature in the Outlook import process, use the following steps:
+To take advantage of the duplicate detection feature in the classic Outlook import process, use the following steps:

 Select the People icon to see your contacts.